 Battery Charge and Discharge

-Although a solar battery should be charged fully, in most cases it will wear out faster and have a shorter lifespan if it’s frequently discharged completely.
+Although a solar battery should be charged fully, in most cases it will wear out faster and have a shorter lifespan if it’s frequently discharged completely – unless the DoD is 100%.

 When only some of the stored electricity is used, the solar battery lasts longer and performs better.
-Battery manufacturers specify the correct depth of discharge to avoid extracting full battery capacity.
+Battery manufacturers specify the correct depth of discharge to avoid extracting full battery capacity – be mindful of this when using your solar battery.

 Signs Your Solar Battery Needs Replacing